OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 Excel will not automatically update the value of `myVariable`, meaning that `myVariable` will not be kept in sync with a variable of the same name that's created by code running on the other co-authors' Excel instances.

-## Potential situations where you may need to adapt your solution to a co-authoring environment
+## Situations where you may need to adapt your solution to a co-authoring environment

 Because existing add-ins and macros can rely on Excel to seamlessly transmit the changes they make to the workbook to the co-authors, for the most part you can use your code in this new environment without making any changes or updates.
 However, in two particular cases, there may be problems that require you to adapt your code if you want it to work smoothly in a co-authoring setting:
 - [Add-ins that have an internal, in-memory state outside of the workbook content](#StateOfAddins)
 - [Add-ins that leverage events](#UseEvents)

-[**BeforeRemoteChange**](workbook-beforeremotechange-event-excel.md) and [**AfterRemoteChange**](workbook-afterremotechange-event-excel.md) events have been added which enable you to manage remote changes where applicable.
+[**BeforeRemoteChange**](workbook-beforeremotechange-event-excel.md) and [**AfterRemoteChange**](workbook-afterremotechange-event-excel.md) events were added to enable you to manage remote changes where applicable.

 ### <a name="StateOfAddins"></a>Add-ins that have an internal, in-memory state outside of the workbook content